-The other side road nearer to the site is found on the first left turn after the A360 that takes you to the visitors centre.
+The other side road nearer to the site is found on the first left turn after the A360 that takes you to the Visitors Centre.
 You can pull up on either side and walk a short way to the monument.

 Park at the Visitors Centre (Free)

-Not many people realise this but the car park on the site is free, apart form during the school holidays.
+Not many people realize this but the car park on the site is free, apart form during the school holidays.
 However, if you do need to pay – you’ll be refunded via your admission tickets.
 If you purchased tickets online, show it at the car park entrance and you charge will be waived.